 All you need to get a freshwater tank started is a simple tank, a filtration system, and a fish-only environment.
 Most of the inhabitants don’t need plants, as it tends to complicate the tank.

-The types of fish vary from saltwater to freshwater.
+The types of fish vary from freshwater tank vs saltwater tank.
 Knowing which types of fish and plants live in which environments will allow for you to provide them with the best life.
 It will also give you direction on what types of fish you will be the proud owner of, depending on which aquarium you choose to own.
 Some examples of the different types of fish are provided below:

 - Dwarf Angelfish